vinceimbat/vinceimbat/content/i picked up a thrown kitten.md

 In the late afternoon, Lea and I bought a nursing bottle (P180) and milk replacement powder (P150).
 When we got home, we tried feeding it with the bottle to no avail.
 I think a dropper is the best bet, but since I didn't have one, I used the syringe for now.
 We fed the cat every three hours using the powdered milk.
 It was a struggle, but the hesitation I once felt when deciding to pick the kitten up has faded away.
 I remembered Oreo and Gripo and how I failed them and how I was given the chance to redeem myself and help a soul.

-I remembered [[henry bugbee]] and the purpose of reflection—to be decisive in one's action at this moment.
-I remembered [[thoughts/thich nhat hanh]] and compassion.
-I remembered [[thoughts/walt whitman]] and his passion in helping the wounded during the war.
+I remembered [[Henry Bugbee]] and the purpose of reflection—to be decisive in one's action at this moment.
+I remembered [[Thich Nhat Hanh]] and compassion.
+I remembered [[Walt Whitman]] and his passion in helping the wounded during the war.
 I felt that this was an opportunity to make someone else's life thrown—literally thrown—become a gift once more.
 And who would've thought that I will go this far in taking care of one soul?
 This place transforms people.
 It has transformed me.

-I detailed the fate of this kitten, which I named Keeley in the poem I wrote: [[today i buried a kitten]]
+I detailed the fate of this kitten, which I named Keeley in the poem I wrote: [[Today I Buried a Kitten]].